Augsburg Interim: Leipzig Interim

-In a further effort to compromise, Melanchthon worked on a second "Interim".
-Charles's ally during the Schmalkaldic War, Maurice of Saxony, along with Melanchthon and his supporters, worked out within Maurice's estates a compromise known as the Leipzig Interim in late 1548.
+In a further effort to compromise, Melanchthon strived for a second "Interim".
+Maurice of Saxony, who had been Charles's ally in the previous conflict, worked with Melanchthon and his supporters a compromise known as the Leipzig Interim in late 1548.
 Despite its even greater concessions to Protestantism, it was barely enforced.

 Protestant leaders rejected the terms of the Augsburg Interim.
 The Leipzig Interim was designed to allow Lutherans to retain their core theological beliefs, specifically where the doctrine of justification by grace was concerned, but to make them yield in other less important matters, such as church rituals.
 This compromise document again drew opposition.
 Those who supported the Leipzig Interim became identified as Philippists, as they supported Melanchthon's efforts at compromise.
 Those who opposed Melanchthon became known as "Gnesio-Lutherans", or "genuine" Lutherans.

-Elector Maurice, seeing that the Leipzig Interim was a political failure, began making plans to drive Charles V and his army from Saxony.
+Maurice, seeing that the Leipzig Interim was a political failure, began making plans to drive Charles V and his army from Saxony.
 It was, in his estimation, "more expedient for him [Maurice] to be viewed as a champion of Lutheranism than as a traitor" (McCain et al., 480).
 On 5 April 1552, Maurice attacked Charles V's forces at Augsburg, and Charles was forced to withdraw.
 This victory eventually resulted in the signing of the treaties of Passau (2 August 1552) and Augsburg (1555).
 These two treaties resulted in the principle "Cuius regio, eius religio" – He who rules, his the religion – allowing the ruler of a territory to set the religion therein.